Concord Divorce Attorneys, North Carolina

 Is North Carolina a no-fault divorce state?

-In the past, most couples needed a reason to file for divorce, but the majority of states (including North Carolina) are “no-fault” divorce states.
+In the past, most couples needed a reason to file for divorce, but most states (including North Carolina) are “no-fault” divorce states.
 This means that the spouse who files for divorce doesn’t have to show cause for the split or that either spouse was at fault.

 Absolute divorce